Roasted Chicken Breasts – Gluten-Free & Paleo, Too!

-This gluten-free chicken recipe is flavorful and simple, yet is easy to serve and it looks great on the plate, too.
+These gluten-free roasted chicken breasts are flavorful and simple, yet are easy to serve and they look great on the plate, too.
 And there isn’t a lot of clean-up afterwards, either.
 In fact, when I served this delicious meal to our dinner guests yesterday evening, it was so well received that there weren’t even any leftover veggies to put away!

 I served it with broccoli smothered in a light cheese sauce and potatoes along side.
 It was a magnificent combination of steaming hot flavors, textures and aromas.
 And we finished off this great meal with fruit or sherbert for dessert.

 I’m still working on cooking a paleo diet more often.
 This meal is proof for me that gluten-free and paleo can work together hand-in-glove.

 Try these easy Roasted Chicken Breasts and let me know what you think about them.

 - 6 Pieces Chicken Breasts, No Skin, No Bone, Rinsed and Trimmed

 - 1 Tablespoon Oil

 - 1 Stalk Celery, cut in 1/8-inch pieces

 - 1 Large Carrot, cut in 1/8-inch pieces